My Contribution to Luigi

 The final implemented workflow that passed all the tests was the following:

-• When the target is marked as “done” -by calling the done() method- an empty file is created in the temporary directory with the task’s unique identifier hashed in MD5 for its name.
-The task’s unique identifier is generated by Luigi and contains its name and arguments.
+method- an empty file is created in the temporary directory with the task’s unique identifier hashed in MD5 for its name.
+The task’s unique identifier is generated by Luigi and contains its name and arguments. - Whenever the

 The documented code is available on GitHub.